 Crock-Pot SCCPVL600S Cook’ N Carry 6-Quart Oval Manual Portable Slow Cooker, about $30, is perfect for 7 or more people.

 Proctor-Silex 33043 4-Quart Slow Cooker is ideal for a smaller family of 4 to 6.

 Q: Do you have any recommendations on the best inexpensive home safe that’s both fire and waterproof?
 I need one large enough to hold small valuables, two small firearms and our important documents.

 A: Take a look at SentrySafe SFW123DSB 1.23 Cubic Feet Combination Fire-Safe, about $180 at Amazon with Prime (free) shipping.
 It is fireproof and also water resistant up to 8 inches for 24 hours.
 This model is hefty, weighing in at 90 lbs., and enjoys excellent reviews and ratings.
 It certainly will meet your needs both now and for many years to come.

 Q: We have a very bad chemical smell in our car.
 I remember reading about Nok-Out and that it may be the only thing that will work to fix this.
 Where can I purchase this product?

 A: If you have a really difficult odor situation, which is sounds like you do, Nok-Out is likely your only reasonable option to eliminate that odor once and for all.
 Nok-Out isn’t cheap but it’s worth every penny because it works (see The Simple Science of Eliminating Bad Odors).
-I’m happy to let you know that you can get Nok-Out online at Amazon—about $38 for one gallon.
+I’m happy to let you know that you can get Nok-Out online—about $38 for one gallon.